 So how can you make sure you’re getting a fair deal—not a price that’s been artificially inflated?
-Fractional Toys, as your Coon Rapids and Oakdale providers of recreational rentals, camper rentals, and RV sales, is here to help.
+Fractional Toys, as your Rogers and Oakdale providers of recreational rentals, camper rentals, and RV sales, is here to help.
 Below, we’ll dive into a few ways to notice and avoid overpriced vehicles so you can get the vacation rig you’ve worked for and deserve.

 Know the Current Market

 It’s, by far, the best way you can assess the price of an RV.
 If you know an average range of prices, you know what’s considered inflated.
 Knowledge is power, and it’s power that no skeevy salesperson can take away from you if they tried.

 The keyword here, though, is current.
 No matter the year of your desired RV, it’s bound to have a different price range nowadays than it did some months ago—sometimes higher, sometimes lower.
 What may have been considered inflated a decade ago might be considered normal now.